Grade Level: 8 (6-8)

 (slide 8) Seismic waves travel through the Earth, and are typically created by earthquakes.
 The two main categories of seismic waves are body waves and surface waves.
 Body waves travel through the body of the Earth and are faster than surface waves.
 The two types of body waves are P-waves (for primary) and S-waves (for secondary).
 Surface waves travel along the surface of the ground and are slower and more destructive than body waves.
 Love waves and Rayleigh waves are the two types of surface waves.
 The surface waves act similar to ocean waves in which the disturbance and movement can be seen along the surface.

 (slide 9) P-waves (or primary waves) are the fastest of all seismic waves.
-P-waves move the Earth back and forth in the direction the wave is traveling.
+P-waves move through the Earth back and forth in the direction the wave is traveling.
 They can travel through any medium, meaning air, water or the Earth.
 Some typical speeds: 330 m/s (~ 738 mph) through air (a sound wave!), 1450 m/s (~ 3,244 mph) through water, and 5000 m/s (~ 11,185 mph) through granite.

 (slide 10) S-waves (or secondary waves) are another type of body wave, and as the name suggests, are the second fastest type of seismic wave, meaning an S-wave would be the second wave you would feel after an earthquake occurs.
 In fact, S-waves travel at 60% of the speed of P-waves.
 S-waves are similar to the sine waves we have seen; the displacement is perpendicular (or 90 degrees) to the movement of the wave.
 For example, if a wave was traveling to the right, the movement of the ground would be up and down.
 S-waves can only travel through solids.